simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ## Introduction

-Original source:

-> Roerich, N. 1931.
-Trails to Inmost Asia: Five years of exploration with the Roerich Central Asian Expedition.
-New Haven: Yale University Press.
-Preface by Louis Marin, 504 pages, folding route map, frontispiece portrait, 151 illustrations.

 Turns out there is no good text version of Roerich's Trails to Inmost Asia.
 Available PDFs and Internet Archive TXT files are not usable for annotating and shared work.
 TXT contains lots of errors.
 So here it is.

 * Based on Roerich's book in PDF and TXT format from [Internet Archive](https://archive.org/details/in.ernet.dli.2015.43990).
 * Photos and illustrations are extracted from Mountains of Central Asia Digital Dataset (MCADD) [PDF](https://pahar.in/central-asia/).

+Original source:

+> Roerich, N. 1931.
+Trails to Inmost Asia: Five years of exploration with the Roerich Central Asian Expedition.
+New Haven: Yale University Press.
+Preface by Louis Marin, 504 pages, folding route map, frontispiece portrait, 151 illustrations.

+## List of changes

 * Excessive line breaks removed to adapt for modern screens.
 * Page numbers are adjusted and preserved for easy reference.
 * Lots (hundreds) of small edits, original formatting is preserved.
-* Typos in the source text are not fixed.
+* Typos in the source text are not fixed with the exception of an incorrect link to Rin-chen bzang-po in the index (should be 17, was 917).
+* Interactive index added.
 * [Google Docs version](https://docs.google.com/document/d/1ZvcCOrRze3yLZ7HC0lz-M40sQmiLVOqX7Nz8g7ZXY9s/edit?usp=sharing) - use to download as DOC or PDF or make a copy for your work online.

 ## Book contents